Scattering Massive String Resonances through Field-Theory Methods: String amplitudes from QFT

-The rescaling $\alpha' \rightarrow 4 \alpha'$ characteristic to open-string computations applies to the entire right-hand side of (\ref{cohom.38}).
-In this case, the massive multiplet $\underline{n}$ is Lie-algebra valued, i.e.\ \eqref{cohom.38} is the coefficient of the $n$-trace ${\rm Tr}(T^{a_1} T^{a_2} \ldots T^{a_n})$.
-For the open-string incarnation of the massive spin-two field, the massless limit $\alpha’ \to \infty$ has been related to conformal supergravity in \cite{Ferrara:2018wlb}.
+The rescaling $\alpha' \rightarrow 4 \alpha'$ characteristic to open strings applies to the entire right-hand side of (\ref{cohom.38}).
+In this case, $\underline{n}$ is Lie-algebra valued, i.e.\ \eqref{cohom.38} is the coefficient of the $n$-trace ${\rm Tr}(T^{a_1} T^{a_2} \ldots T^{a_n})$.
+The open-string incarnation of the massive spin-2 field has been related to conformal supergravity in the massless limit \cite{Ferrara:2018wlb}.